 |205 lbs.||233 cal.||279 cal.||307 cal.||354 cal.||465 cal.|

-These calculations are based on walking on flat surfaces, like sidewalks.
-Walking uphill for your workout increases your burn dramatically.
+These calculations are based on an hour of walking on flat surfaces, like sidewalks.
+Walking uphill for an hour increases your burn dramatically.

 |Weight||3.5 mph — flat surface||3.5 mph — uphill|